micintron/Fraud_Detection_Reaserch/Web Crawler Research/DocSummarizer/README.txt

 This tool uses Sumy and wx python UI to generate a interface where you can choose documents and have the tool break down massive text into a full text summery of the chosen topic.

 How to use:
-first make sure you have all libraries installed in your condo environment or a virtual one you have set up
+first make sure you have all libraries installed in your condo environment or a virtual one you have set up.

 Next simply run the doc_summarizer.py with the command in terminal or using an IDE NOTE : if you are on mac you will have to run the command pythonw doc_summarizer.py - for wxpython to work.
 You can also just use the run_doc_summarizer.py script if you wish